kelbelss/ethflo-contracts/README.md

 5. If goal not reached - return amount to donors via claim so they pay gas. withdrawDonationFromUnsuccessfulFundraiser()

-6. Distribute project tokens (an ERC20 token - OpenZeppelin ERC20) to donors as rewards via claim - claimRewardForSuccessfulFundraiser().
+6. Distribute project utility tokens (an ERC20 token - OpenZeppelin ERC20) to donors as rewards via claim - claimRewardForSuccessfulFundraiser().

 7. Decide on rewards... badges, perks, yield cut?